RKeyIT/MyHelloWorld/Quest8_CalendarNotes.md

     <DENY>  3) May be rechange all IDs "d##" on "0##"?

 14. Colorfull calendar. <COLORIZE DAYS ONLY IN CURRENT MONTH>
-    1. Cycle gets current month and equal all of MONEYS with this month and colorize days after
+    1.  <DONE>Cycle gets current month and equal all of MONEYS with this month and colorize days after
+    2. Add color class for any day of current month
-    2. Needs cycle for catching all dates  'Operations with MONEYS[]'
+    3. Needs cycle for catching all dates  'Operations with MONEYS[]'
-    3. Needs cycle for clear date writes (without repeats) [AnotherOneArray]
+    4. Needs cycle for clear date writes (without repeats) [AnotherOneArray]
-    4. Needs cycle for colorize all dates into calendar.
+    5. Needs cycle for colorize all dates into calendar.